-Golden Gate Transit currently uses a site at Eighth and Harrison Streets for bus storage.
+Golden Gate Transit currently uses the Howard/Main site for bus storage, so a new site would need to be identified for Golden Gate Transit bus storage during operation of the temporary terminal facility.
 Muni operations would be located on the curbs surrounding the temporary terminal block, with four drop-off bays (two of them trolley-ready) and four pick-up bays (all trolley-ready).

-5 Possible use of a new Terminal for a transit operator emergency control center has been proposed by the San Francisco Redevelopment Agency and may be evaluated in the future by the Transbay Joint Powers Authority.
+&lt;sup>4 Possible use of a new Terminal for a transit operator emergency control center has been proposed by the San Francisco Redevelopment Agency and may be evaluated in the future by the Transbay Joint Powers Authority.